keithrbennett/wifiwand/README.md

 It can be run in single-command or interactive mode.
 Interactive mode uses the `pry` gem, providing an interface familiar to Rubyists and other REPL users.

+It is not necessary to download this repo; this script file is all you need to run the application.

 ### Usage

 Available commands can be seen by using the `h` (or `help`) option.
 Here is its